 |D||Symptoms of Multiple Sclerosis|

 There appears to be a lower relapse rate in multiple sclerosis patients when Vitamin D is present at higher concentrations

 Vitamin D is a compound classified as an essential vitamin that derives its name from simply being discovered shortly after Vitamins A, B (prior to the realization that Vitamin 'B' was not a single molecule), and Vitamin C. It was initially found to be a component of Cod Liver Oil, and credited as the 'anti-rachitic' (against rickets) compound to explain how Cod Liver Oil was effective in treating Rickets.

 Vitamin D is a term used to refer to a group of related molecules which, collectively, increase the body's pool of 25-hydroxyvitamin D (circulating form of Vitamin D) and subsequently 1,25-dihydroxyvitamin D (the active hormone).

 Food sources of Vitamin D3 include:

-Regarding food, dairy appears to be the best source of food-sourced Vitamin D3; Cod Liver Oil appears variable depending on processor and method of analysis
+Dairy appears to be the best food source for vitamin D3.
+Cod liver oil effectiveness varies, depending on the processor and the method of analysis.

 Previously, the RDA was set at 400IU in 1997 (International Units, approximately equal to 10mcg Vitamin D3) as this dose is sufficient to reduce the risk of Rickets in children.
 Even currently, an intake of 400IU (despite keeping the mother in a clinically 'deficient' state according to current definitions) is sufficient to prevent the occurrence of Rickets.